mozilla/glean.js/documentation/src/content/docs/automatic_instrumentation/click_events.md

 });
 ```

-Glean.js will create a global click listener to catch all clicks for
+Glean.js will create a global click listener to catch all clicks (including in Shadow DOMs) for
 elements that include one of the following data attributes:

 - `data-glean-id`